tytydraco/yessleep/out/Arctica_2.md

 &#x200B;

 We had been driving for nearly 9 hours, several times we had to put the arm down on the crawler.
 The arm was a flat panel with an inflatable tube filled with sensors that extended about 8 meters in front of the bumper to test the areas ahead for crevasses.
-Falling through one in the crawler would mean death.
+Falling through one in the crawler would surely mean death.
 Getting stuck, the same.

 Several hours ago I somehow managed to convince Chloe that I wouldn't murder her in her sleep, and she was finally dozing off.
 Her head pressed against the sidebar and her legs propped against her chest.
-I could see her breath fogging the glass window even though the heat pump from the engine bay, porting through the front dash was keeping the cabin fairly warm, warmer than usual at least.
+I could see her breath fogging the glass window even though the heat pump from the engine bay ' porting through the front dash, was keeping the cabin fairly warm, warmer than usual I'd say.

 This had been our first expedition together, and although I didn't know much about her, outside of work, I couldn't help but feel drawn to her.
 She was attractive by all means, but it was more than that.
 An attractive woman can only hold my attention for so long, with the advent of social media, I've stared at attractive woman unabashedly, while on the comforts of my own toilet.